Arthur Weisberg: Books

 Weisberg also authored two books: The Art of Wind Playing (G. Schirmer) and Performing 20th Century Music-a Handbook for Conductors and Instrumentalists (Yale University Press) as well as composed and edited numerous scores, including the Bach Cello Suites.

 "Future Bassoon" system

 Weisberg introduced a new bassoon which he claimed was "absolutely unable to crack.
 Perfect slurs on the most problematic notes.
 Never having to flick again.
 Ease of fingering.
 Better quality and pitch on six of the worst notes.

 This is what the Weisberg System promises and delivers, and it does all of this automatically, with no new fingerings to learn."
 Because of Arthur Weisberg's death, Robert D. Jordan has inherited the mantel of president for "Future Bassoon" and has changed the name to "Weisberg Systems, LLC".
-"Weisberg Systems, LLC" have been implementing the no-flick system on many bassoons and continue to be a viable option for bassoonists everywhere.